-Notification of Academic Review and the subsequent sanction following the AIPC decision will be done via email to the student's official university email address.
 The AIPC decision will be communicated to the student within 5 business days of the AIPC meeting.
-If the vote was for Dismissal, official notification will not be sent until after the Senior Associate Dean, Assistant Dean for PharmD Studies, and one Division Chair vote.
+If the vote was for Dismissal, official notification will not be sent until after the Senior Associate Dean, Assistant Dean of PharmD Studies, and one Division Chair vote.